dtribose/dna-search/readme.md

   - does not appear to depend on length of target.

 # TODO

-Issues, suggestions, future plans
+Issues

 If we need to handle human genome that could be an issue, since it is on the order of 3 GB.
   - Test larger genomes
   - Consider how to do db string lookups more quickly

+Suggestions & Fture plans

-It appears to be almost as fast to calculate results as it is to look it up in dictionary.
+Compare speed of calculating results vs. looking it up in dictionary.

-Investigate availability of dna/biology libraries for possibly faster timing.
+Investigate availability of other dna/biology libraries for possibly faster timing.

-Add Django to create db and gui as requested.
+Add Django or Flask to add a gui front end.

+Implement an SQL backend with PostgreSQL or other DB.

 Setup to run in Docker